 Health and wellbeing

-Proactive engagement with workers and others will contribute to your obligations under the Health and Safety at Work Act, and more importantly will support their health and wellbeing through creating a safe and caring environment.
+Proactive engagement with workers and others will contribute to your obligations under the Health and Safety at Work Act.
+More importantly, it will support their health and wellbeing by creating a safe and caring environment.

 - Supporting ākonga with health conditions